lj-ditrapani/tic-tac-toe/README.md

 - POST /quit
     - when in GameOver or Reset state, a player can quit
 - POST /acknowledge-quit
-    - when in Quit state, accept to move to PlayerXReady
+    - when in Quit state, accept to move to Ready

 Status string: 12 characters with format PSSCCCCCCCCC where
 - P: Player